 A very nice large headed bulger driver fully restored ready for play.
+The shallow face will help to get the ball airborne.
+The head is made from persimmon with a 'toe grain' pattern.
 The shaft has unusual grain marks in the form of rings.
 The swing weight is just over D3 and the length is 43.25” (110cm).

 Colin Bain was the professional & club maker at Edinburgh G.C from 1895 to 1914.
 His name is clearly stamped to the light brown stained head.